OBJECTIVE OF HAND AND FOOT: The object of the game is to play the hand and foot while making the needed melds.

 PLAYERS, CARDS, & THE DEAL

 Hand and Foot is typically played as a partner game, partners sit across from each other at the table.
 Choose one pair to deal first.
 They must shuffle the cards then one person takes the deck.
 The dealer proceeds to deal each player a stack of 13 cards and pass them clockwise until each player has a hand.
-The other partner does the same and deals each player the foot.
+Then the other partner does the same and deals each player the foot.
 These two stacks of cards must remain separate.

 ‘Foot’ stacks are to be placed around the stock and the discard pile.
-Players pick up their ‘hand.’
+Players then pick up their ‘hand.’
 The play begins with the ‘hand’ dealer.

 The deal passes left and the game consists of four deals total.

 The cards are placed face-up on the table in front of the player.
-In this variation of Rummy, melds belong to partners as opposed to the individual player.
+In this variation of Rummy, melds also belong to partners, as opposed to the individual player.
 This means either player in a partnership may add to any of the melds they both create, unless the meld has reached seven cards.